cometbft/cometbft/docs/architecture/adr-082-e2e-abci++.md

 parsed the largest number of tokens.
 This is why, at the moment, we are printing the last 10 errors; however, this is part of the configuration and can be changed.

+### Suporting additional ABCI++ requests

+Here we present all the steps we need to do if we want to support other ABCI++ requests in the future:

+- The application needs to log the new request in the same way as we do now.
+- We should include the new request to the grammar and generate a new parser and lexer.
+- We should modify `getRequestTerminal()` method inside `test/e2e/pkg/grammar/checker.go` to return a grammar terminal for the new ABCI++ request.